 Independent and Supplementary Prescribing for Healthcare Professionals

-This module is designed for nurses, midwives and allied health professionals, who are required to prescribe a wide range of medicines from the British National Formulary (BNF), including controlled drugs, ‘off-label’ and unlicensed medication.
+Are you a NMC or HCPC registered health professional (nurse, midwife or allied health professional) who is required to prescribe a wide range of medicines from the British National Formulary (BNF), including controlled drugs, ‘off-label’ and unlicensed medication?

-More about Independent and Supplementary Prescribing for Healthcare Professionals and what you will achieve
+Independent and Supplementary Prescribing for Healthcare Professionals: More information and what you will achieve

 The requirements and outcomes of the module are derived from prescribing standards set by the Nursing and Midwifery Council (NMC), and the Health and Care Professions Council (HCPC).
 The module is underpinned by the Royal Pharmaceutical Society competency framework for prescribers.